-During the session, officials discussed the latest appeal of the project.
+During the session, officials discussed the .
 Stuart Lesser of Joslin Lesser and Associates told residents about how the current appeal and potential further appeals could impact the project timeline.

 Lesser said if the DEP sides with the town and the residents appeal that decision, an adjudicatory hearing is the next step.
 If the appellants choose that route, Lesser said there could be a cost impact of at least $3 million and a delay of about a year is likely.